LocationOak Ridge, TN, USA

-From the architect.
+Text description provided by the architects.
 Many engineers, scientists, and other workers were recruited to East Tennessee during WWII for the development of the Manhattan Project.
 Because of this growth, SOM was contracted to design a master plan and home designs for the secret site planned by the U.S. Federal Government.
 The Oak Ridge New Town Master Plan would become a foundation for urban design projects not just for SOM, but for American standards as well.
 More on the Oak Ridge New Town Master Plan after the break.

 SOM used a winding arterial network of roads to help preserve the picturesque landscape of Oak Ridge.
 Street plans were designed to be informative as possible to the users.
 Major arteries were given names of sates, and smaller streets running off of these began with the same letter to validate connections.
 A "lane" was expected to be a dead-end, while a "road" was a connection to another street.
 It was this setup that made it considerably easier for the city's new residents to find each other.